MCBC represents the business development interests of the Mississaugas of the Credit First Nation (MCFN).

-MCBC, as a corporation, is governed by a board of eight directors.
-The makeup includes five voting directors, all of whom are independent of the Shareholder, and three non-voting directors, with one each representing council, elder and youth constituencies of MCFN.
-While these ‘constituency’ directors do not vote in board meetings, their ability to move and second board motions ensures their voices are heard and their constituencies are represented.
+The corporation is wholly-owned by MCFN and is governed by a board of directors.
+Among them, three are non-voting directors, representing MCFN council, elder and youth constituencies respectively.
+Their ability to move and second board motions ensures their voices and constituencies are well represented.

 President and CEO